GMRS Frequencies & GMRS Radio

 GMRS (General Mobile Radio Service) is a service using radios of low

 to fairly high power transceivers that are used for hobby, personal, or business use.
-The

-(Family Radio Service).
-The difference between GMRS
+confused with FRS Radio (Family Radio Service).
+The difference is that

-and FRS is that GMRS Radio is permitted a higher output to reach
+GMRS Radio is permitted a higher output to reach further distances, and has more channels

-GMRS walkie-talkies are available with outputs anywhere from 1 watt to around 4 watts output, and
+available with outputs anywhere from 1 watt to around 4 watts, and mobile/base units are permitted

-mobile/base units are permitted by regulation of up to 50 watts output on certain channels.
-FRS
+by regulation of up to 50 watts output on certain channels.
+FRS handie-talkies however, are limited to their

-handie-talkies however, are limited to their 14 frequencies (channels) and to 500 mW (half a watt),
+14 frequencies (channels) and to 500 mW (half a watt), and are not permitted in mobile or base

-external antenna (which will greatly increase your range) as you can with GMRS.
-However, there is no
+fixed antenna; you can't add an external antenna (which will greatly increase your range) as you can with

-license required for FRS use.
-It is entirely license free!
-That alone can save you $85, the fee
+is entirely license free!
+That alone can save you $85, the fee for a General Mobile Radio Service license.
+For more information on this

 License from the FCC, go to the GMRS License page.

-Although GMRS Radio is officially available only in the U.S. and Canada, although other countries do have
+Although the General Mobile Radio Service is officially available only in the U.S. and Canada,

-their own variations thereof.
-PMR446 is a radio service available in many European countries which features 8 fixed
+although other countries do have their own variations thereof.
+PMR446 is a radio service available in many European

-channels in the UHF spectrum at 446 MHz, but it restricts users to 500 mW output, so it is closer to FRS than
+countries which features 8 fixed channels in the UHF spectrum at 446 MHz, but it restricts users to 500 mW output,

-GMRS.
-And the channels are not the same as North America uses for GMRS frequencies, so the two radios are not
+America uses for General Mobile Radio Service frequencies, so the two radios are not interchangeable with each

-interchangeable with each other; using a PMR446 radio in North America will land you in a heap of trouble as you
+other; using a PMR446 radio in North America will land you in a heap of trouble as you will be transmitting on

-will be transmitting on someone's assigned frequencies; same thing would happen if you tried to use a North
+someone's assigned frequencies; same thing would happen if you tried to use a North American General Mobile Radio

-American GMRS radio with GMRS frequencies, in Europe.
+Service radio in Europe.

 The most popular and least expensive type of GMRS 2-way radio is the walkie-talkie, also known